IshanSinghal/setup-test-and-production-env-using-jenkins-docker/README.md

 ![Dev server init](/images/1.jpg)

 ### Now we set up JOB2 - This job detects changes to master branch and downloads the files to its workspace.
 Then it transfers files to production server.
+It is triggered by JOB3.
 ![Job1 config](/images/5.jpg)
 ![Job1 config](/images/6.jpg)

 ### Now we set up JOB3 - This job is triggered manually by the QA team after they find the test server environment is fit for production.
+This job merges the developer branch to master branch.
 ![Job1 config](/images/7.jpg)
 ![Job1 config](/images/8.jpg)
 ![Job1 config](/images/9.jpg)